anwanguow/cut_dist_all_languages/README.md

 Algorithm Implementation
 -----------------
-The implementation of the Cut distance algorithm can be found in [Algorithm.pdf](Algorithm.pdf) in this repository.
+The implementation of the cut distance algorithm can be found in [Algorithm.pdf](Algorithm.pdf) in this repository.

 Please note that its content is consistent with [Algorithm.md](Algorithm.md), but since GitHub does not support rendering LaTeX formulas in markdown files, the markdown version may not display correctly.